dev-11/prolific-surveys-api/README.md

 ## Repositories

-The `SurveyRepository` and the `SurveyResponseService` handles every data storage related operation, in a separated responsibility fashion.
-They don't hold any business logic, they just read, update, store the data.
+The `SurveyRepository` and the `SurveyResponseService` handle every data storage related operation, in a separated responsibility fashion.
+They don't hold any business logic, they just read, update, or store the data.

 ## Services